Cupertino in Santa Clara County, California — The American West (Pacific Coastal)

 Erected 1995 by The CA-NV chapter of the Oregon-California Trail Association, Cupertino Historical Society, City of Cupertino, & Mountain Charlie Chapter, ECV.

 Location.
 37° 19.35′ N, 122° 3.617′ W. Marker is in Cupertino, California, in Santa Clara County.
-Marker can be reached from Stevens Creek Touch for map.
+Marker can be reached from Stevens Creek Boulevard.
 Marker is located at the south-west corner of the Blue Phesant's Bar & Grill parking lot.
+Touch for map.
 Marker is at or near this postal address: 22100 Stevens Creek Boulevard, Cupertino CA 95014, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Arroyo de San Joseph Cupertino (approx. half a mile away); St. Joseph’s College (approx. 1.8 miles away); Historic Loyola Corners (approx. 2.7 miles away); Garrod Farms (approx. 3.2 miles away); Site of Witness Tree (approx. 3.7 miles away); F.E.
-Cornell’s Country Store (approx. 4.2 miles away); Paul Masson Mountain Winery (approx. 4.3 miles away); Gubserville (approx. 4.4 miles away).
+Arroyo de San Joseph Cupertino (approx. half a mile away); St. Joseph’s College (approx. 1.8 miles away); Historic Loyola Corners (approx. 2.7 miles away); Garrod Farms (approx. 3.2 miles away); Blue and Gold Kennel Club (approx. 3.3 miles away); Site of Witness Tree (approx. 3.7 miles away); Del Monte Building (approx. 4.1 miles away); F.E.
+Cornell’s Country Store (approx. 4.2 miles away).
 Touch for a list and map of all markers in Cupertino.

 Elisha Stephens, with a change in spelling.